UPDATED: OCTOBER 04, 2022 | 2 MIN READ

 Are telehealth services by phone or video?

 Both.
-Telehealth services are on your smartphone, tablet, or computer.
+These services are on your smartphone, tablet, or computer.
 But you can also speak to your doctor via telephone or send and receive messages using secure messaging, email, and secure file exchange.

 Does a phone call count as a telehealth service?